atc-net/atc-dataplatform/docs/delta/README.md

 ### Example

 The following queries create a test table with two rows containing guitar data.
-Lets assume that the TableConfigurator is configured as in the section [DeltaHandle and DbHandle](#deltaHandle-and-dbhandle), but the testTbl has the following schema:
+Let's assume that the TableConfigurator is configured as in the section [DeltaHandle and DbHandle](#deltaHandle-and-dbhandle), but the testTbl has the following
+schema:

 ``` python
 %sql